TheSmashLab/Tensegrity/README.md

 This repo contains code to create a simulation for 2D Tensegrity structures specifically tailored to the needs of the Elbow Brace Project.

 ## Getting started
 I reccommend using a venv to keep the libraries for this project separate from the main python interpreter.
 To create a venv, from the project's main directory run `python3 -m venv ./venv`.
 Now everytime you want to use this venv run `source venv/bin/activate`.
-To deactivate simpy use the `deactivate` command
+To deactivate simply use the `deactivate` command.

 This project uses Python3, in order to run it you will need some dependencies.
-To get them you can run `pip install -r requirements.txt`
+To get them you can run `pip install -r requirements.txt` (with the venv active)

-TODO: add how to run project and edit main
 To run the project:
 ```bash
 python3 2D-Tensegrity-Sim/main.py <path/to/yaml/config>
 ```
-Where sample yaml files are provided in the `yaml` directory
+Sample yaml config files are provided in the `yaml` directory.
+To understand how to change the simulation to your needs, see the [simulation setup](docs/setup.md) documentation.

-## Definitions (as used in this project)
+## Definitions and Conventions (as used in this project)
 Strings - Strings are connection types that only carry tension, they lengthen as force is applied
 Bar - A bar can carry either tension or compression, but does not change length
+Forces - Tensions are positive values and compression forces in connections are negative.

 ## Organization
 ### 2D-Tensegrity-Sim